ShaiModingGit/SearchWindow/README.md

 ## Release Notes
 ### 0.7.0
--Taken the source code to source file extension development.
+- Taken the source code to source file extension development.
--Added auto focus to the show window
+- Added auto focus to the show window
--Added new command to bind key to it so it will show window and auto focus to the search text box -Added filter text box for file suffixes to include -Added navigation with arrows up and down and enter to present item in list -Added save sticky search text to not be deleted from last time searched
+- Added new command to bind key to it so it will show window and auto focus to the search text box
+- Added filter text box for file suffixes to include
+- Added navigation with arrows up and down and enter to present item in list
+- Added save sticky search text to not be deleted from last time searched

 ### 0.1.0
 Initial release.